BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <blockquote>
-Von Neumann became a naturalized U.S. citizen in 1937, and immediately tried to become a lieutenant in the U.S. Army's Officers Reserve Corps.
+Von Neumann became a naturalized U.S. citizen in 1937, and immediately tried to become a lieutenant [actually second lieutenant<sup>60</sup>] in the U.S. Army's Officers Reserve Corps.
 He passed the exams but was rejected because of his age.<sup>1</sup>
 </blockquote>

 <p>